 Are you experiencing a nagging and persistent back pain that’s hard to deal with?
 Have you tried painkillers and stretching but just can’t seem to get the relief that you’re looking for?
 Maybe it’s time to try a hot water bottle to help alleviate and treat your back pain.

 The use of hot water bottles for pain dates back to before your grandmother was born.
-It is one of those old remedies that are reliable and effective enough to still be used today.
+It’s one of those old natural remedies that has been tried and true for generations.
+It’s been proven to be reliable and effective enough to still be used today.

-Are you experiencing back pain?
-Don’t let pain ruin your day, check out this guide to see if hot water bottles would help alleviate your back pain.
+Don’t let pain ruin your day, check out this guide to see if hot water bottles can help alleviate your back pain.

-If you are in pain and want to find relief but do not have a hot water bottle, you can put together a homemade one quickly and easily.
-Here are a few methods for making homemade hot water bottles.
+If you’re in pain and want to find relief but don’t have a hot water bottle, you can put together a homemade one quickly and easily.

 A high-quality plastic zipper bag that is quart or gallon-sized makes a good vessel for warm water.
-Fill it up halfway, zip it up, and double it up to make sure that it does not leak.
+Fill it up halfway, zip it up, and double it up to make sure that it doesn’t leak.

-Though it will not be flexible, you can also use a plastic water bottle filled with warm water if you are in a pinch.
+Though it might not be flexible, you can also use a plastic water bottle filled with warm water if you’re in a pinch for time.

 Areas That Hot Water Bottles Heal

-Though the lower back is the most commonplace to use a hot water bottle, you could very well use it on your mid or upper back, or wherever you feel discomfort.
-It is very soothing when placed on the tummy!
+Although the lower back is the most common place to use a hot water bottle, you could very well use it on your mid or upper back, or anywhere else that you feel discomfort.

 Just be sure not to use heat on any area that has visible swelling, as this can worsen the swelling.
 Always apply cold to reduce swelling.

-If you are unsure as to whether you should use a hot water bottle for your circumstances it is best to consult with your doctor, physical therapist, or chiropractor before using it.
+If you’re unsure as to whether you should use a hot water bottle for your circumstances, it’s best to consult with your doctor, physical therapist, or chiropractor before using it.